gperdrizet/MCP-hackathon/README.md

 # Gradio Agents &amp; MCP Hackathon 2025

-**Problem**: I love RSS feeds, but want help keeping up with the content flux from my subscriptions.
+**Problem**: I love RSS feeds, but want help keeping up with the content flux.

-**Solution**: Build a tools so LLMs can find and interact with RSS feeds on my behalf.
+**Solution**: Build tools for LLMs to find and interact with RSS feeds on my behalf.

 ## Introduction

-I love RSS feeds - they remind me of a time when the internet was a weird and wonderful place, filled with interesting content hiding behind every link.
-The tools to produce and navigate that content have improved by leaps and bounds.
-However,  that improvement has not come without some losses.
+I love RSS feeds - they remind me of a time when the internet was a weird and wonderful place, filled with interesting content behind every link.
+The tools to produce and navigate content have improved by leaps and bounds.
+However, improvement has not come without cost.
 Content often feels homogeneous and highly curated.
-It is too often painfully apparent that your favorite platform has a large degree of control over what content you see and what content you don't.
+The degree to which your favorite platform controls what you see and what you don't is painfully apparent.

 This tool give the user back some of that control.
-It lets you decide what content and sources you are interested in.
-I built it because I want access to diverse, unfiltered publishing by many sources, and I want modern AI to help me navigate it.
+It lets you decide what content sources you are interested in, and then pull from them directly.
+I built it because I want access to diverse and unfiltered publishing by many sources, and I want modern AI to help me navigate it.
 I want the model to help me ingest my feed, not create it for me!

 ## The build